Omaha's Henry Doorly Zoo and Aquarium: Skyfari

 Omaha's Henry Doorly Zoo and Aquarium opened the Skyfari in 2009.
 It is an aerial tram that runs from one stop at the Butterfly and Insect Pavilion to the lion platform.
 It goes over the African veldt (ostriches and giraffes), cheetahs, the railroad tracks, the Garden of the Senses, the koi lagoon, and the lions.

 Carousel

 A carousel is available on which visitors can ride handcrafted recreations of wild animals.
-In 2021, it was moved to the Glacier Bay area which, as of spring 2022, is closed undergoing extensive renovations.
+In 2021, it was moved to the Glacier Bay area which has been recently renovated.

 Educational programs

-The zoo offers many educational programs.
-The activities include school-involved programs, special "edzoocational" programs, zoo internships, animal-adoption, and volunteer work.
-Several programs include field trips, guided tours, educator workshops, Little Lion's Preschool, and two-way internet video conferencing to bring the zoo to the classroom.
-The edzoocational programs are educational programs that are taught in a nontraditional way.
-These programs include overnight camp-outs at the zoo, scouting programs, summer camps, birthday parties, and on-site speakers.
+Major zoo educational programs include on-site preschool and high school courses, internships, and volunteer work.
+Other programs include field trips, guided tours, educator workshops, and ambassador animal presentations.
+Other educational programming includes overnight campouts, scouting events, summer camps, birthday parties, and on-site speakers.